 An additional issue to consider is the misidentification of gag and black grouper by recreational fishermen.
 Black grouper and gag are similar looking, and gag are often called black grouper in the northern Gulf.
 This can result in confusion if gag and black grouper have different regulations.
 For this reason, Action 1 (gag minimum size limit) and Action 2 (black grouper minimum size limit) have the same range of alternatives.
-On a percentage basis, Monroe County landings of gag account for less than 1 percent of the Gulf gag landings (Table 1.1.1), but 85% of the black grouper landings (Table 1.1.2).
+On a percentage basis, Monroe County landings of gag account for less than 1% of the Gulf gag landings (Table 1.1.1), but 85% of the black grouper landings (Table 1.1.2).

-Alternative 1, No Action, leaves the gag recreational minimum size limit at 22 inches TL.
+Alternative 1 (No Action) leaves the gag recreational minimum size limit at 22 inches TL.
 This is inconsistent with the South Atlantic minimum size limit which was set to 24 inches TL for both the recreational and commercial sector in 1999 (SAFMC 1999).
-The 22-inch TL recreational minimum size limit was implemented in the Gulf of Mexico (Gulf) for gag and black grouper in 2000 (GMFMC 1999).
-At that time the commercial minimum size limit for gag and black grouper was set at 24 inches TL which was estimated to be the size at which 50% of female gag maturity (Schirripa and Goodyear 1994).
+The 22-inch TL recreational minimum size limit was implemented in the Gulf of Mexico (Gulf) for gag and black grouper in 2000 (GMFMC 1999a).
+At that time the commercial minimum size limit for gag and black grouper was set at 24 inches TL which was estimated to be the size at which 50% of female gag reach reproductive maturity (Schirripa and Goodyear 1994).
 The Council proposed a further increase in the recreational minimum size limit by one inch per year until it reached 24 inches TL.
 However, that proposal was disapproved by NMFS on the basis that setting both the commercial and recreational minimum size limits at 24 inches TL would disproportionately impact the recreational sector, which catches smaller fish on average than the commercial sector.
 In 2012, Amendment 32 reduced the commercial minimum size limit for gag to 22 inches TL to reduce discard mortality.
-More recent analysis has estimated the gag size at 50% female maturity to be 22 inches TL (SEDAR 33 2014).
-Therefore, Alternative 1 would keep the gag size limit at the size of 50% female maturity, but it would be inconsistent with the South Atlantic's 24-inch TL minimum size limit.
-For recreational fishermen in the south Florida area who fish in both Gulf and South Atlantic Council jurisdictions, this can create confusion as to which size limit should be adhered to.
+More recent analysis has estimated the size at which 50% of the female gag reach reproductive maturity to be 22 inches TL (SEDAR 33 2014a).
+Therefore, Alternative 1 would keep the gag size limit at the size of 50% of the females reaching reproductive maturity, but it would be inconsistent with the South Atlantic's 24-inch TL minimum size limit.
+For recreational fishermen in the south Florida area who fish in both Gulf and South Atlantic Council jurisdictions, this can create confusion as to which size limit should be followed.
 In addition, while the state of Florida has a 22-inch TL size limit in state waters of the Gulf and a 24-inch TL size limit in the South Atlantic, the state's 24-inch TL size limit applies to state waters off Monroe County in both the Atlantic and Gulf.